Have you ever thought about how much do you spend on ammunition? If you are a competitive or casual shooter, the number will surely be in elevation.

 It has a 1/18 diameter hollow ram that catches used primers.
-A hose collects all used primers and automatically disposes them.
+A hose collects all used primers and automatically disposes of them.

 The dies are sold separately.
 Make certain you are having the right dies for the caliber you are working with.
-Please read the user’s manual that comes with the press, so you know which specific dies to buy for each caliber.
+Please read the user manual that comes with the press, so you know which specific dies to buy for each caliber.

-Its classic “O” frame allows a great support.
+It’s classic “O” frame allows great support.
 This single stage model also has a steel compound linkage.
 If you know how to properly use this compound, you may prevent a “cam-over”.
 Plus, it can be easily installed with the 3 mounting holes that rest at the bottom of the press.